Office of the Public Guardian

 If you are unhappy with the Order the Guardianship and Administration Board has made for you, you can ask the Board to tell you why they made it.
 This needs to be done within 21 days.

-- You can call the Board on 6233 3085 or write to them and ask for reasons for their decision at: GPO Box 1307, Hobart Tas 7001.
+- You can contact the Board or write to them and ask for reasons for their decision at: GPO Box 1307, Hobart Tas 7001.
 We can also help you with this if you ask us.

 - You can also ask the Board if they will review your order, especially if your circumstances change or you feel you no longer need a guardian.